-You can start work without one if you can prove you can work in the UK.
+You can start work without a National Insurance number if you can prove you have the right to work in the UK.

 - you live in the UK